Social credit system

 The consequences right now are not nice, but also not too bad: The advertisements shown to you might lead to overpriced products and services because your profile suggests that you are willing to pay too much for these things.
 Whether because you are a fan, or because you like the convenience of a quick buy, or simply because you have too much money and, thus, don't care.

-Right now it is easy to filter out the consequences of online surveillance by simply installing an ad-blocker.
+Right now it is easy to filter out the consequences of this form of online surveillance by simply installing an ad-blocker.

 Interconnected surveillance machine